 WEHC is proud to bring you Do The Right Thing, a show in connection with the Emory & Henry College Philosophy Department.
 Do The Right Thing, hosted by Emory & Henry professor Dr. Brynn Welch and former Emory & Henry professor Dr. Ed Damer, is a program that will take on issues that could be current, controversial, ethical, political, and complex and provide discussion and rational thought to help guide us towards doing the right thing.

-Tune into WEHC to hear family, friends, and alumni share there passonate stories about the Emory & Henry College Experience.
+Tune into WEHC to hear family, friends, and alumni share there passionate stories about the Emory & Henry College Experience.
 Hosted by Leah Prater, The Duck Pond Wall gives a voice to people who have walked this campus over the years, both as students and professionals.
-Hear stories of lifetime friends, unforgetable memories, and overwhelming thanks.
+Hear stories of lifetime friends, unforgettable memories, and overwhelming thanks.